-- a.1) Out of this appropriation, \$51,131,141 the second year from the general fund and \$168,584 the second year from the Lottery Proceeds Fund is provided for the state share of a payment equivalent to a 2.0 percent salary incentive increase, effective December 1, 2019, for funded SOQ instructional and support positions.
-Funded SOQ instructional positions shall include the teacher, guidance counselor, librarian, instructional aide, principal, and assistant principal positions funded through the SOQ staffing standards for each school division in the biennium.
-This amount includes \$221,903 the second year from the general fund referenced in paragraph C. 28. h. for the Academic Year Governor's Schools for a 2.0 percent salary incentive increase, effective December 1, 2019, for instructional and support positions.
-This amount includes \$168,584 the second year from the Lottery Proceeds Fund referenced in paragraph C. 9. f.
-4) for Regional Alternative Education Programs for a 2.0 percent salary incentive increase, effective December 1, 2019, for instructional and support positions. - 2) It is the intent that the instructional and support position salaries be increased in school divisions throughout the state by at least an average of 2.0 percent during the 2018-2020 biennium.
-Sufficient funds are appropriated in this act to finance, on a statewide basis, the state share of a 2.0 percent salary increase for funded SOQ instructional and support positions, effective December 1, 2019, to school divisions which certify to the Department of Education, by June 1, 2019, that salary increases of a minimum average of 2.0 percent have been or will have been provided during the 2018-2020 biennium, either in the first year or in the second year or through a combination of the two years, to instructional and support personnel. - b.
-This funding is not intended as a mandate to increase salaries.
+a.1) Out of this appropriation, \$94,731,247 the first year from the general fund and \$304,117 the first year from the Lottery Proceeds Fund are provided and \$192,502,898 the second year from the general fund and \$612,979 the second year from the Lottery Proceeds Fund is provided for the state share of a payment of the following salary increases for funded SOQ instructional and support positions.
+Funded SOQ instructional positions shall include the teacher, school counselor, librarian, instructional aide, principal, and assistant principal positions funded through the SOQ staffing standards for each school division in the biennium.
+This amount includes \$408,502 the first year and \$834,740 the second year from the general fund referenced in paragraph C. 27. h. for the Academic Year Governor's Schools for the state share of a payment of the following salary increases for instructional and support positions, and this amount includes \$304,117 the first year and \$612,979 the second year from the Lottery Proceeds Fund referenced in paragraph C. 9. f.
+4) for Regional Alternative Education Programs for the state share of a payment of the following salary increases for instructional and support positions.

+2) For the first year, the state share of a payment equivalent to a 2.0 percent salary increase effective July 1, 2020, for SOQ instructional and support positions.

+It is the intent that the instructional and support position salaries are increased in school divisions throughout the state by at least an average of 2.0 percent during the first year.
+Sufficient funds are appropriated in this act to finance, on a statewide basis, the state share of a 2.0 percent salary increase the first year for funded SOQ instructional and support positions, effective July 1, 2020, to school divisions that certify to the Department of Education that salary increases of a minimum average of 2.0 percent have been or will have been provided during the the first year to instructional and support personnel, excluding any increases referenced in paragraph 3.
+The state funds for which the division is eligible to receive shall be matched by the local government, based on the composite index of local ability-to-pay, which shall be calculated using an effective date of July 1, 2020, as the basis for the local match requirement for both funded SOQ instructional and support positions.